vando026/vando026/README.md

 - 👋 Hi, I’m Alain.
 - 👀 I’m interested in statistics and computational data analytics.
-- 🌱 I’m currently learning about big data and machine learning approaches through through the Master of Science Science (OMS) program at the Georgia Institute of Technology (USA)..
+- 🌱 I’m currently learning about big data and machine learning approaches through through the Master of Science Science (OMS) program at the Georgia Institute of Technology (USA).
 - 💞️ I’m looking to collaborate on data analysis projects.
 - 📫 You can reach me from my website: https://alain-vandormael.netlify.app/